 Home Articles FAQ Site Map

-One way that a judgment can be recovered is to use it to credit bid.
-Under certain auction circumstances, one might be able to credit bid for a debtor's property.
+One way that a judgment can be recovered is to use it to credit bid at a Sherriff auction of their judgment debtor's assets.
+Under certain auction circumstances, one might be able to credit bid for their judgment debtor's property.

-A credit bid is a chance for some or all of your secured claim or judgment against a person or entity, to be exchanged for the debtor's assets, if and when their assets become available for sale at an auction.
+A credit bid is a chance for some or all of your judgment against a person or entity, to be exchanged for the debtor's assets, if and when their assets become available for sale at a Sherriff's auction.

-At an auction sale, you may be able to show up at the auction and instead of bidding with cash, you can place a bid using credit from your judgment, or from your secured claim.
+At a Sheriff auction sale, you may be able to show up at the auction (that you must arrange and pay fees for) and instead of bidding with cash, you can place a bid using credit from your judgment.

-Credit bidders have a big advantage at auctions, because most attendees that bid must be able to immediately present the auctioneer with cash or a cash equivalent, for example a cashier's check.
+Credit bidders have a big advantage at auctions, because everyone else that bids must be able to immediately present the auctioneer with cash or a cash equivalent, for example a cashier's check.

-Note that many judgment debtors who ignored you before will do almost anything to stop a Sheriff auction of their property, including crying, falsifying documents to send to the Sheriff, forging your name, filing for bankruptcy, and promising to pay if you call off the auction.
-There have been cases of auction paperwork being taken off a clerk's desk, so make sure more than one staffer knows about your upcoming levy situation.
+Note that many judgment debtors who ignored you before, will do almost anything to stop a Sheriff auction of their property, including crying, falsifying documents to send to the Sheriff, forging your name, filing for bankruptcy, and promising to pay you if you call off the auction.
+There have been cases of auction paperwork being taken off a clerk's desk, so make sure more than one staffer knows about your upcoming levy situation and auction.

 If the asset being auctioned are big, meet with the Sheriff office long in advance and make sure they know you well, and ask them to call your phone number if they get any paperwork to call off or delay the auction.